 If a client claims your work isn't what they expected, there's an accident and you're at fault, or they're injured because of something you do, they can sue you.

 Makeup artist insurance can protect your business and your bank balance if you're a:

 Makeup is so much more than powder and liquid.
 You know how to bring the best out of your models and clients.
 You know how to blend flawlessly, highlight, and bring palettes to life.

 But if something goes wrong, you could find yourself facing an ugly claim for compensation.
 A client could have an allergic reaction to the brand of foundation you use.
 Or you could accidentally damage their eye with a mascara wand.

 If they claim you’ve been negligent and injured them, they can sue you.
-Treatment and professional liability insurance (also known as medical malpractice insurance) will pay for your legal defence and any compensation awarded.
+Treatment and public liability insurance will pay for your legal defence and any compensation awarded.
 Whether you’re at fault or not.

 You can't conceal concealer that's spilt on a client's white velvet sofa.
 It's an expensive accident you'll need to put right.
 And if a client skids on fluid you’ve spilt on the floor, breaking a hip in the process, they’ll want payback.

 Treatment and public liability covers your legal costs and pays any compensation awarded.